-Our institute has a strong is emphasis on STEM.
-Students enrolled in our program will enjoy a hands-on, interactive, and throughly engaging, curriculum.
+Our institute has a strong emphasis on STEM.
+Students enrolled in our program will enjoy a hands-on, interactive, and thoroughly engaging, curriculum.
 Our courses are designed to reach students at all grade levels.
-Students will experience activities that illustrate the real-life application of STEM while being introduced to the fundamental principles of engineering, robotics, biology and the physical sciences.
+Students will experience activities that illustrate the real-life application of STEM while being introduced to the fundamental principles of engineering, robotics, biology, and the physical sciences.

 Our Stem concentrations

 Students will learn these principles by building their own remote control cars, and creating objects with legos or other raw materials (wheels, motors, etc.).
 The course is geared towards the children being creative with the materials provided to expand their thinking about what’s possible with the ultimate goal of inspiring academic pursuit.

 Electrical Engineering: Electrical engineering is the design, building, and maintenance of electrical control systems, machinery, and equipment. nighttime stories, books read for fun, as well as books assigned in school.

 Computer Science: computer science is the study of computer technology, both hardware, and software

 Mechanism and structures is the study of the system of parts working together in a machine; a piece of machinery and typical structures.

-Renewable energy: is the study of how to harness and maintain nergy from a source that is not depleted when used, such as wind or solar power.n tape, night time stories, books read for fun, as well as books assigned in school.
+Renewable energy is the study of how to harness and maintain energy from a source that is not depleted when used, such as wind or solar power.n tape, nighttime stories, books read for fun, as well as books assigned in school.

 Biology is the study of life and living organisms, including their physical structure, chemical processes, molecular interactions, physiological mechanisms, development, and evolution.